 Unfortunately, the staff at Tough Mudder said no.

 The registration was $65.
 Significant enough to rule out a donation to the mudder industry.
-Instead, I used a credit from a canceled flight to fund a way to Minneapolis and round two.
+Instead, I used a credit from a canceled flight to fund a way to Minneapolis for round two in 2021.

-July came faster than expected and I was no where near prepared but the brilliant Saturday morning didn’t care.
-I managed to muddled through the entire event and accomplish each of the simple goals that would have found comfort in a kindergarteners classroom: try everything, have fun, and don’t get hurt.
+July came faster than expected and I was nowhere near prepared, but the brilliant Saturday morning didn’t care.
+I managed to muddle through the entire event and accomplish each of the simple goals that would have found comfort in a kindergartener’s classroom: try everything, have fun, and don’t get hurt.

 Preparation or Frustration